Jason0dev/Kickoff/README.md

 NEW
 - Kickoff with no external files.
-- Only externa file is Normalize.
+- Only externa file is Normalize.css